golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml.md

 #### Accessing the Internet (outbound)

-The optional `outbound_urls` lists the domains you want to access from the Ray on Golem cluster.
+The optional `outbound_urls` lists the addresses you want to access from the Ray on Golem cluster.
 Check out the [accessing the internet](/docs/creators/ray/outbound) explanation and example to learn more.

-Ray on Golem accepts domains prefixed with either `http://` or `https://`.
+Ray on Golem only accepts addresses prefixed with either the `http://` or `https://` scheme.

-By default, this property includes `https://pypi.dev.golem.network` which allows [downloading additional packages with pip](#initialization-commands).
+Our default cluster definition specifies `https://pypi.dev.golem.network` as a required outbound address which allows [downloading additional packages with pip](#initialization-commands).
-If you don't require any additional packages, removing the domain from `outbound_urls` is recommended so that your cluster finds more available providers.
+If you don't need to install any additional Python packages, removing that URL from `outbound_urls` is recommended, which potentially allows more providers to participate in your cluster.

-You can test the availability of providers allowing your outbound needs with the [network stats tool](/docs/creators/ray/ray-on-golem-cli#network-stats).
+You can test the availability of providers supporting your outbound needs with the [network stats tool](/docs/creators/ray/ray-on-golem-cli#network-stats).

 ```yaml
 # List of URLs which will be added to the Computation Manifest